IAS 36 goodwill impairment review, VIU basis, oil price and other assumptions, climate change, oil company

 Oil and natural gas prices

-The price assumptions used for value-in-use impairment testing are based on those used for investment appraisal. bp’s carbon emissions cost assumptions and their interrelationship with oil and gas prices are described in ‘Judgements and estimates made in assessing the impact of climate change and the transition to a lower carbon economy’ on page 145.
-The investment appraisal price assumptions are recommended by the senior vice president economic & energy insights after considering a range of external price sets, and supply and demand profiles associated with various energy transition scenarios.
-They are reviewed and approved by management.
+The price assumptions used for value-in-use impairment testing are based on those used for investment appraisal. bp’s carbon emissions cost assumptions and their interrelationship with oil and gas prices are described in ‘Judgements and estimates made in assessing the impact of climate change and the transition to a lower carbon economy’ on page 160.
+The investment appraisal price assumptions were recommended by the senior vice president economic & energy insights after considering a range of external price sets, and supply and demand profiles associated with various energy transition scenarios.
+They were reviewed and approved by management.
 As a result of the current uncertainty over the pace of transition to lower-carbon supply and demand and the social, political and environmental actions that will be taken to meet the goals of the Paris climate change agreement, the scenarios considered include those where those goals are met as well as those where they are not met.

 The majority of bp’s reserves and resources that support the carrying value of the group’s existing oil and gas properties are expected to be produced over the next 12 years.